shark4ce/Ghidra-SandBlaster-Plugin/README.md

     This will generate a `.zip` file in the `dist` directory.

-4. Once built, the plugin can be installed in Ghidra by following the Ghidra plugin installation instructions.
+4. Once built, the plugin can be installed in Ghidra in `File → Install Extensions...`

 ## Usage

 Provide detailed instructions on how to use the plugin.

 1. Start Ghidra.
-2. ...
+2. Open `File → Configure → Miscellaneous` and enable `SandBlasterPlugin`
+3. Open `Window → SandBlasterPlugin` and the main window of plugin will be displayed
+4. Specify Python2 and Python3 bin paths or use `Auto Detect` action
+5. Specify a valid `iOS Version` and the `SandBox Operations File Source` and `SandBox Profiles File Source`
+6. `Start` process
+7. View reversed SandBox profiles in the `Result` tab
+8. Check the logs

 ## Releases